2022 ESE Distinguished Alumnus

-Today, as a field engineer for Oasys Water, I have transitioned back to my educational roots working at an exciting startup deploying forward osmosis based desalination systems globally, treating some of the dirtiest and most challenging industrial wastewaters in power generation and oil & gas markets.
-I have worked on running pilot tests in the US and commissioning full scale demonstration plants in China.
+Today, as a field engineer for Oasys Water, I have transitioned back to my educational roots working at an exciting startup deploying forward osmosis based desalination systems globally, treating some of the dirtiest and most challenging industrial wastewaters in power generation and oil and gas markets.
+I have worked on running pilot tests in the US and commissioning full-scale demonstration plants in China.

 Hannah Gordon Leker